About the Maleny Film Society…

 The Maleny Film Society was founded in November 1990 and began screening films from the National Film Archives to an enthusiastic group of 35 members.
 In 1993 the Society invested in a 35 mm projector (eventually there were 2) which opened up screenings to the public with a wider choice of films.

 From the beginning, the organisation was run by willing volunteers and that continues.
 The Management Committee of eight members continues to meet on a monthly basis.
 Many more volunteers contribute to film nights and film selection.

-In 2017 our membership is well over 350 and our technology is D cinema.
+In 2019 we have over 400 members, and our technology is D cinema.
 We screen our films in the newly renovated Maleny Community Centre which seats 210, showing the best of world cinema.
 Most of the films are chosen through a voting process by our members.
 We also continue the old tradition of free screenings of international classics from the Film Archives on a monthly basis to members only.